Home

 Earth is surrounded by an atmosphere that consists of several different gases.
 Some of these gases, including water vapor, carbon dioxide, methane and nitrous oxide, are so-called greenhouse gases.

-Greenhouse gases have properties that prevent heat radiation from leaving our planet.
+Greenhouse gases have properties that allow them to absorb heat radiation that is leaving the Earth.
 This phenomenon is called the greenhouse effect and is necessary for all life on Earth.
 Without this protective atmosphere of gases, Earth would be about 30 degrees Celsius colder than it is today.

-However, when the level of atmospheric greenhouse gases increases (for example, through carbon dioxide emissions), the greenhouse effect is strengthened.
-This causes global temperatures to rise, which in turn leads to the melting of polar ice caps, ozone depletion (making the ozone hole larger), animal species being eradicated and an increase in the occurrence of natural disasters.
+However, when the amount of greenhouse gases in the atmosphere increases, for example due to carbon dioxide emissions, the greenhouse effect becomes stronger.
+This causes global temperatures to rise, which in turn leads to the melting of polar ice caps, animal species being eradicated and an increase in the occurrence of natural disasters and extreme weather events.

-Vehicle traffic is a contributing factor to the greenhouse effect and rising global temperatures
+Vehicle traffic is a contributing factor to the greenhouse effect and to rising global temperatures

 Other emissions and problems

-Carbon monoxide (CO) – Harms the body's central nervous system and reduces the blood's ability to absorb oxygen.
+Carbon monoxide (CO) – Affects the body's central nervous system and reduces the blood's ability to transport oxygen.

-Nitrogen oxides (NOX) – Acidify land and water, lead to eutrophication of lakes and oceans, and harm our genome, airways and mucous membranes.
-Together with hydrocarbons contribute to the formation of ground-level ozone.
+Nitrogen oxides (NOX) – Acidify soil and water and contribute to eutrophication in lakes and oceans, which can lead to algal blooms, oxygen depletion and dead zones.
+They can also damage DNA and irritate the airways and mucous membranes.
+Together with hydrocarbons, they contribute to the formation of ground-level ozone.

-Hydrocarbons (HC) – Affect our genome and cause cancerous diseases.
-Together with nitrogen oxides contribute to the formation of ground-level ozone.
+Hydrocarbons (HC) – Can damage DNA and cause cancer.
+Together with nitrogen oxides, they contribute to the formation of ground-level ozone.

-Ground-level ozone – Ozone in the atmosphere protects against the sun's radiation, but when it is formed too close to the ground – due to, among other things, hydrocarbon and nitrogen oxide emissions – it is harmful to humans and the environment.
-Ground-level ozone irritates our mucous membranes and lungs, prevents photosynthesis and damages the water balance of plants.
+Ground-level ozone – Ozone high up in the atmosphere protects us from the sun's radiation.
+However, when ozone forms near the ground – for example due to emissions of hydrocarbons and nitrogen oxides – it becomes harmful to both humans and the environment.
+It can irritate the airways and lungs, disrupt photosynthesis and damage the water balance of plants.

-Soot and harmful particles – In the vicinity of vehicle traffic, we constantly inhale soot and particles from engine combustion and road wear.
-This can lead to respiratory problems and cancers, among other things.
+Soot and harmful particles – In areas with vehicle traffic, we are exposed to soot and particles from engine combustion and road wear.
+These can cause respiratory problems and cancer.

 Traffic emissions in Sweden have fallen in recent years, but air pollution levels are still too high in many places